ferencberes/ethereum-privacy/README.md

 ```bash
 bash run_tests.sh
 ```
-- We also provide a [script](run_all.sh) to run every experiment from our paper. *We recommend you to parallelize the commands as it could take days to execute them on a single thread.*
+- We also provide a [script](run_all.sh) to run every experiment from our paper. *We recommend you to parallelize the tasks as it could take days to execute them on a single thread.*
 - **A documentation for the *ethprivacy* package will be released in the upcoming weeks.**

 # Acknowledgements